dootirl/gouine/README.md

-gouine
-go-lfed quine in go (115B)

-this readme is also a quine
+gouine. go-lfed quine in go (115B). this readme is also a quine